lmdavalos/endless/README.md

-"Endless Frontier: Pasture Expansion and Conflict Promoted by Coca and Fumigation Explain Deforestation in Colombia"
+# "Endless Frontier: Pasture Expansion and Conflict Promoted by Coca and Fumigation Explain Deforestation in Colombia"

-README

 Required R packages:
 dplyr